Multi-fidelity Gaussian Process Bandit Optimisation: Introduction

-Many applied domains of research such as aerodynamics, industrial design and hyper-parameter tuning have studied multi-fidelity methods~\citep{huang06mfKriging,swersky2013multi,klein2015towards,forrester07cokriging}; a plurality of them use BO techniques.
-However none of these treatments neither formalise nor analyse any notion of \emph{regret} in the multi-fidelity setting.
-In contrast, \mfgpucbs is an intuitive UCB idea with good theoretical properties. \citet{agarwal2011oracle} derive oracle inequalities for hyper-parameter tuning with ERM under computational budgets.
+Many applied domains of research such as aerodynamics, industrial design and hyper-parameter tuning have studied multi-fidelity methods~\citep{huang06mfKriging,swersky2013multi,klein2015towards,forrester07cokriging, swersky2014freeze,li2017hyperband}; a plurality of them use BO techniques.
+However these treatments neither formalise nor analyse any notion of \emph{regret} in the multi-fidelity setting.
+In contrast, \mfgpucbs is an intuitive UCB idea with good theoretical properties. \citet{bogunovic2016truncated} study a version of BO where an algorithm might use cheap, noisy, yet unbiased approximations to a function $\func$; but as we will explain in Section~\ref{sec:prelims}, this is different to the multi-fidelity problem. \citet{agarwal2011oracle} derive oracle inequalities for hyper-parameter tuning with ERM under computational budgets.
 Our setting is more general as it applies to any bandit optimisation task. \citet{sabharwal2015selecting} present a UCB based idea for tuning hyper-parameters with incremental data allocation.
 However, their theoretical results are for an idealised non-realisable algorithm. \citet{cutler14mfsim} study reinforcement learning with multi-fidelity simulators by treating each fidelity as a Markov Decision Process.
 Finally,~\citet{zhang15weakAndStrong} study active learning when there is access to a cheap weak labeler and an expensive strong labeler.
-The latter set of work above study problems different to optimisation.
+These works study problems different to optimisation.